simranjitsingh1337/agent-challenge/README.md

 1b.
 Use Nosana LLM Endpoint (Recommended)

 There is a dedicated LLM endpoint for the challenge hosted on Nosana.
-You ca use it for free during the challenge.
+You can use it for free during the challenge.
 If it goes down, please reach out on [Discord](https://discord.com/channels/236263424676331521/1354391113028337664)

 Otherwise you can deploy your own Qwen3:8b model on Nosana.